|

 photography has been published in hundreds of books (and as sole or

-exclusives), cards and posters, electronic products, advertising,
+exclusives), cards and posters, electronic products, advertising, public

-exhibits, and other media with clients such as AT&T, The Cousteau
+exhibits in museums and aquariums, and other media with clients such as AT&T, The Cousteau

 Society, Encyclopedia Britannica, HP, Microsoft, The National Geographic